dexpiper/ifaxbotcovid/README.md

 - Textparser finds values essential for the future news material with pre-written regular expressions (the *re* module from the Standard Python Library).
 All regexes are defined in *ifaxbotcovid.config.regex* module.
 Bot is designed to deal with some deviations in press-release text, so most of the variables have 2-3 regexes to try.

 **Variables to find**:
-   - COVID cases            - \
+   - COVID cases ----------- \
-   - COVID deaths           -- *in Moscow and in Russia registered officially for the last 24h*
+   - COVID deaths ------------ *in Moscow and in Russia registered officially for the last 24h*
-   - recovered patients     - /
+   - recovered patients ---- /
-   - total number of cases      - \
+   - total number of cases ------ \
-   - total number of deaths     -- *in Russia, since the start of the pandemic*
+   - total number of deaths ----- *in Russia, since the start of the pandemic*
-   - total number of recovered  - /
+   - total number of recovered -- /
    - growth rate ("pace")
    - quotation from the start of the release

 **Variables to generate**:
    - Active cases = total cases - (total deaths + total recovered)
-   - Dateline and name of day of the week (form *time.time* with respect to morphological phorm and preposition in Russian language)
+   - Dateline and name of day of the week (from *time.time* with respect to morphological phorm and preposition in Russian language)
    - Re-written tables about other regions statistics

 - All the found variables and ready region blocks fit into patterns in the *ifaxcovidbot.config.schemes*.
 In the outcome, bot gets a ready-to-use news material and sends it to the user.